Opinion Polarization by Learning from Social Feedback: Model Behavior on Random Geometric Graphs

 This evolution is also captured by the different polarization measures.
 First, dispersion and dissimilarity behave very similarly and show an initial decrease in polarization followed by a steady increase once the opinion clusters have formed.
 Kurtosis -- relating to the bimodality of a distribution -- behaves differently.
 Namely, there is an initial increase from a moderate value towards a value close to one capturing the fact that the initially uniform distribution approaches a normal one with the $\Delta Q_i$ approaching zero during the very first period.
 The first peak in the measure is therefore indicative of a considerable reduction in polarization.
 However, as with the other measures, it indicates that polarization increases to the initial level after approximately 2500 steps (second network).
 It further decreases but, opposed to the other measures, the bimodality indicator reaches a stable level at around 4000 to 5000 steps.
 Notice that the value at which it settles is larger than zero.
 This is due to the fact that not all agents develop the same extreme level of conviction but some (i.e. those at the interface between different opinion regions) remain slightly less convinced.
 The saturation of the bimodality index at a low level therefore indicates that from time four to five thousand on there is a low but constant number of agents in an intermediate regime of conviction (cf. \cite{DiMaggio1996have}, p.
 694).

 To fully understand the dynamical behavior of the model, let us look at the temporal evolution of some particular agents.
 In Fig. \ref{fig:individuals01} the values $Q_i(1)$ (blue) and $Q_i(-1)$ (red) are shown for three different agents.
 Events where the ranking of values changes so that another opinion will be chosen in expression and response are highlighted by yellow stars.
+Aside from providing a better intuition of typical agent behaviors under the social feedback dynamics, this close-up view highlights the differences of the model with respect to continuous social influence models and physics-inspired binary state models (see Section \ref{sec:2}).

 The first one (agent 29, located in the upper right corner of the networks in Fig. \ref{fig:BS01}) starts in a state where $Q(1) > Q(-1)$ but both values are at a relatively high level.
 Initially, this agent is surrounded by an equal number of blue and red agents which leads to an decrease in both $Q(1)$ and $Q(-1)$ as the expected reward (local feedback) is zero in such a situation.
 However, already at step 2500 (see second network in Fig. \ref{fig:BS01}) the neighborhood of 29 has aligned to -1 (red) and from that time on the value $Q(-1)$ increases steadily until it saturates at $Q(-1) = 1$ which is the expected social reward in an homogeneous surrounding.
 Moreover, $Q(1)$ decreases step by step as the result of negative feedback on expressing $1$ due to the exploration probability ($\epsilon = 0.1$). $Q(1)$ will eventually approach -1